So, you’ve decided to upgrade your game by getting a faster monitor?

 The Pros:

-- High peak brightness and wide color gamut (with sRGB mode)
+- High peak brightness and exceptional color gamut (with sRGB mode available)

 - Quick response time, low input lag

-- Plenty of features, including VRR up to 260Hz
+- Plenty of features, including VRR + MBR up to 270Hz

 - Ergonomic stand, USB hub